FujiNetWIFI/fujinet-build-tools/README.md

 ## Creating a new app

-To create a new app based on the template with a hello world style base, run following
+To create a new app based on the template with a hello world style base, run the following command in a shell

 ```shell
 ./create-app.sh YOUR_APP_NAME path/to/root-dir